 Attributes describe what you know about your individual customers: their favorite products, lifetime value scores, VIP or loyalty memberships, gender, and other historical data.
 These attributes help you create tightly tailored experiences for every known customer who comes to your site.

 A data source such as your CRM, Email Service Provider, data warehouse, or DMP stores individual customer attributes under corresponding customer IDs.
-To use these attributes to personalize your customers’ experiences on your site, connect your data sources to Optimizely’s DCP Service.
+To use these attributes to personalize your customers’ experiences on your site, create a DCP Table and corresponding Table Attributes.

 Optimizely’s DCP Service collects and handles the data that you use to deliver personalized messaging.
 The third-party data that you send to Optimizely is stored here.

 Optimizely uses a method called “aliasing” to connect all the attributes kept in different tables to a single Optimizely User ID.
 This single ID allows Optimizely to deliver customized experiences based on the data you have on individual customers across different tables.
 Read more about aliasing in our developer docs.